paranoiaz/javascript-audio-visualizer/README.md

 # JavaScript Audio Visualizer
 A simple and smooth audio visualizer usable on the web.
-Made entirely using JavaScript so it may be slow to run on certain browsers.
-Make sure to install the dependencies yourself and not use the ones included in the repository, these are only here for showcase purposes.
+Made entirely using JavaScript so certain browsers could have issues running it.
+Make sure to install the dependencies yourself and not use the ones included in the repository, these are only there for showcase purposes and may be outdated.

 **Dependencies**
 ```